 Easy homemade strawberry jam crumble bars.
 They’re filled with everything to love about a classic strawberry fruit crisp – flavorful strawberries nestled between a buttery brown sugar and oat crust and crumb topping – but in convenient hand held form!
 Made with simple pantry ingredients, easily adaptable (egg free, vegan, gluten free options), and perfect for sharing.

 It’s no secret that I love a good fruit crumble – I’ve filled this blog with countless variations of them.
 What’s not to love about juicy seasonal fruit nestled under a buttery blanket of gently-spiced, brown sugar-laced, oat crumble goodness?

 If that’s so wrong, I don’t want to be right.

-I’m especially fond of jammy crumble bars.
-They combine everything wonderful about a traditional fruit crisp, but are portable, can be made in advance, keep well for a few days, and are easier to serve to a berry loving, crumble adoring, crowd.
+I’m especially fond of jammy crumb bars.
+They combine everything wonderful about a traditional fruit crisp or pie, but are portable, can be made in advance, keep well for a few days, and are easier to transport and serve to a berry loving, crumble adoring, crowd.

 What you’ll love about these strawberry jam crumble bars

 They’re filled with whole oats, brown sugar, a pinch of cinnamon and ginger, and a good dose of butter.
 The crust and crumble topping on these strawberry bars is one and the same.
 It comes together in minutes, with ingredients you most likely have on hand.
 They may be humble, but the results are a chewy, crumbly, buttery, flavorful combination.

 Thick and flavorful strawberry preserves, a handful of chopped fresh berries, and a dash of lemon zest round out the filling.
 You could add also add a splash of vanilla or almond extract, or top with your favorite nuts.
 It bakes into the buttery crumbs and yields a sweet, chewy, gooey, lick-your-fingers delicious bar.